-Apple Wireless keyboard review
+Apple Wireless Keyboard full review

 As Apple aficionados, your first port of call for a separate keyboard is most likely to be Apple’s own offering.
 Compact and low-profile, Apple’s Bluetooth option uses chiclet keys that have become a familiar choice for today’s keyboards.
 Apple has looked carefully at how it could shrink its keyboards to the absolute minimum, which some users may not find to their liking.